polyfillpolyfill/polyfill-service/README.md

 ### Release process

-1. Test the release candidate with the npm run compatgen task to generate an updated compatibility table. - `npm run compatgen && git commit docs/assets/compat.json -m 'update compat.json'`
+1. Test the release candidate with the `npm run compatgen` task to generate an updated compatibility table. - `cd packages/polyfill-service && npm run compatgen && git commit docs/assets/compat.json -m 'update compat.json'`
 1. Tag the commit using npm's version command. - `npm version {premajor | preminor | prepatch}` if creating a new RC, or `npm version prerelease` if you already have an active `premajor`, `preminor` or `prepatch`.
 1. Publish to npm under the `next` dist-tag. - `npm publish --tag next`
 1. Push the commits and tags to the git remote. - `git push origin master --tags`